The best business password management software make it simpler and easier to manage employee passwords in a secure way.

-LastPass is a market leader when it comes to password management, and justifiably so.
-Thanks to several business-specific features, a top-quality security framework, and an intuitive and easy-to-use interface, we believe that LastPass is the best business password management software available in 2020.
+LastPass is one of the market leaders when it comes to password management, and justifiably so.
+Thanks to several business-specific features, a top-quality security framework, and an intuitive and easy-to-use interface, LastPass is an excellent choice for business password management.

 In addition to industry-standard features such as password generation, emergency access, one-touch login, and automatic syncing, LastPass includes enterprise-specific features such as password sharing and advanced administrator controls.
 The inclusion of single sign-on (SSO) and multi-factor authentication technologies make LastPass ideal for medium and large organizations.

 The platform’s security policies are also top-notch, with end-to-end encryption and TLS protocols ensuring your data remains secure.

 If you are considering LastPass for your business, there are several products catering to different organizational needs.
 For a comprehensive, all-in-one solution, choose the Identity plan ($8 per user per month).
 This plan combines password management and multi-factor authentication.